 - 1 TB toasted sesame oil

 - 1/4 cup minced ginger

-1/8 cup minced garlic
+- 1/8 cup minced garlic

-1 cup chopped scallions
+- 1 cup chopped scallions

-habanero or cayenne powder, to taste (optional)
+- habanero or cayenne powder, to taste (optional)

 - 2 TB mirin or vegetable broth

 - 1 TB soy sauce

-1 tsp rice vinegar
+- 1 tsp rice vinegar

-1 cup vegetable broth
+- 1 cup vegetable broth

 - 2 TB sugar

 - 1 TB cornstarch, dissolved in 2 TB cold water

 for the tofu

-1 TB canola oil
+- 1 TB canola oil

-1 block of firm tofu (no need to press it)
+- 1 block of firm tofu (no need to press it)

-fresh thai chilis. sliced
+- fresh thai chilis. sliced

-raw scallion green tips, sliced
+- raw scallion green tips, sliced

-steamed broccoli and rice
+- steamed broccoli and rice

-To make the sauce, place the sesame oil into a small saucepan over low heat.
+- Place the sesame oil into a small saucepan over low heat.
 Add in the ginger and garlic, toss with the oil to coat, and allow to soften for about 10 minutes, stirring occasionally.
 Do not allow the garlic or ginger to brown.

-Add in the chopped scallions, stir, then increase the heat to medium.
+- Add in the chopped scallions, stir, then increase the heat to medium.
 Saute for about 2 minutes, or until the scallions are bright green, then increase the heat to medium high.

-Once the pan starts to sizzle, add in any hot pepper powder (if using), then deglaze it with the mirin or 2 TB of broth.
+- Once the pan starts to sizzle, add in any hot pepper powder (if using), then deglaze it with the mirin or 2 TB of broth.
 Next, add in the 1 cup of broth, soy sauce and rice vinegar, then stir in the sugar.
 Allow the mixture to come to a small boil, then whisk in the cornstarch slurry and stir until thickened.
 Set aside to slightly cool.

-To make the tofu, heat the canola oil in a skillet over medium heat.
+- Heat the canola oil in a skillet over medium heat.
 Cut your block of tofu into 4 slabs, then cut each slab diagonally to make 8 triangles.
 Carefully place the tofu into the hot pan, then cover and increase the heat to medium high.
 It will pop and sputter for about 10 minutes.
 Carefully lift the lid up to prevent and water from hitting the hot skillet, flip the tofu and allow to saute, uncovered, on the other side for about 5 minutes or until nicely browned.
 If the tofu starts to stick, reduce the heat and add a little more oil, shimmying the pan back and forth over the heating element to loosen.